jimmyaldape/dockerizer/README.md

 ### Get Started

-To setup your new laravel project, run:
+To set up your new laravel project, run:
 ```
 $ npm install
 $ npm run start